In a world where personal safety and security are paramount concerns, responsible gun ownership is a critical topic.

 Mechanical safes have fewer electronic or technological vulnerabilities, reducing the risk of potential malfunctions or tampering.

-Compared to biometric and some electronic safes, mechanical safes are generally more expensive (unless we’re talking about the rinky-dink safe boxes out there) as they are often found on true gun safes that have UL-listed fireproof ratings as well as higher theft and pry-resistant ratings.
-Some can even be waterproof for an additional charge.
+Compared to biometric and some electronic safes, mechanical safes are generally more expensive (unless we’re talking about the rinky-dink safe boxes out there).

 However, mechanical safes also have some limitations to be aware of: